 Like adults, kids want what they can’t or don’t have.
 It’s human nature.

-More often than not, I’ve seen the research evidence come true: Restrictive feeding practices may promote overeating.
+More often than not, I’ve seen the research evidence come true: Restrictive feeding practices may promote overeating and loss of intuitive eating.

-In other words, if you think your child is “big,” eating too much, or gaining weight, you are more likely to be more controlling — and restrictive — with every little bite she eats.
+In other words, if you think your child’s body size is larger, they’re overeating, or gaining weight, you are more likely to be more controlling — and restrictive — with every little bite.

 Yes, you’re more apt to become a food cop.